Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Yes, it happens.

-I'm not saying I won't write about France's top attractions – of course I will!
+I'm not saying I won't write about France's top attractions – of course I do!

 But I'll also tell you WHY they're so special, when they became so, and special to whom.
 You won't find any cookie-cutter descriptions here.